Chummy1984/technical-writing-portfolio/api-docs/spacex_api.md

 The SpaceX API provides public information about launches, rockets, and missions.
 It requires no authentication and returns structured JSON data.
-This WIP guide demonstrates the basic pattern of retrieving launch information.
+This guide demonstrates the basic pattern of retrieving launch information.

 ## 2. Base URL